 What are the benefits of drones in mining?

 By providing thousands of data points for one stockpile, drone surveys are far more accurate than surveying with total stations.
 All surface unevenness and undulation is identified.
 The surveys make it possible to reduce the deviation in stockpile volume calculations, to generate improved base files for stockpiling, and to produce more accurate financial statements and regulatory checks.

 Hundreds of data points are collected, including steep slopes or craters sometimes invisible from the ground.

-Faster and easily-repeatable surveys at low cost
+Faster and easily-repeatable mining surveys at low cost

 Capturing data with a drone is up to 30 times faster than with traditional land-based methods and does not require the presence of a surveyor on site.
 You can easily collect the data yourself and at a frequency best suited to your site for rapid data turn-around.
 Changes between two surveys can be tracked and highlighted automatically.
-In the long term, the costs of surveying and monitoring are substantially reduced.
+Over the long term, the costs of surveying and monitoring are substantially reduced.